Quick Look at these Traeger Smoked Pork Chops

 Instructions

-- Prep: Preheat smoker to 225 degrees F. and ensure grill grates are clean.
+- Prep: Preheat smoker to 225℉ and ensure grill grates are clean.

-- Season Pork Chops: Pat pork chops dry with a clean paper towel.
-Season with salt and pepper.
+- Season Pork Chops: Pat 4 pork chops dry with paper towel.
+Season with kosher salt and ground black pepper.

-- Smoke Pork Chops: Place pork chops on the smoker and let cook for 50-60 minutes or until the internal temperature reaches 140 degrees F. Use a meat thermometer!
+- Smoke Pork Chops: Place pork chops on the smoker and let cook for 50-60 minutes or until the internal temperature reaches 140℉.
+Use a meat thermometer!

-- Sear: Remove pork chops from smoker and then turn smoker all the way up and return pork chops to grill grates sear on both sides 30-60 seconds.
-Alternatively, as the pork chops are reaching 140 degrees F. you can turn your grill up to high heat and then move the pork chops directly to the hot grill and sear both sides 30-60 seconds.
+- Sear: Remove pork chops from the smoker and then turn the smoker temperature all the way up.
+Return pork chops to the grill grates to sear on both sides 30-60 seconds.
+Alternatively, as the pork chops are reaching 140℉ you can turn your gas grill up to high heat and then move the pork chops directly to the hot grill and sear both sides 30-60 seconds.
 Additionally, you could achieve this in a hot cast iron skillet on the stove top.
 My preferred method is the grill!

 - Rest: Remove pork chops from smoker (or grill or cast iron skillet) and let rest for 5-10 minutes.